 Weddings on a Budget...Not too long ago, it was the bride’s family that was responsible for funding the wedding.
 But that notion has lost its foothold, and now financial responsibility often falls onto the couple.
-For young couples just starting out in life, this one special day can get very costly.
+For young couples just starting in life, this one special day can get very costly.
 Luckily, there are plenty of options to keep the price tag of a wedding attainable and still have it meet the requirements of your dream wedding.
 Here are a few ideas to make your wallet happy.

 The pandemic has thrown a wrench in the works for many people’s weddings, but the new trend that has come out of these times is the micro wedding.
-A micro wedding is a small, intimate affair that ends up saving the couple a ton of money.
+A micro wedding is a small, intimate affair that saves the couple a ton of money.
 Instead of a guest list of 100 or more and all the food, drinks, and entertainment that go along with it, many couples are sticking to inviting only immediate family and very close friends.
 They may choose to keep the traditional formal wedding attire or go semi-formal to casual.
 The ceremony and reception can be the same but on a smaller scale, or you could opt instead for something like a day of wine and pairings tastings at a vineyard followed by a small ceremony.
 With a smaller group, your options are greater.